IntelPython/numba-dpex/docs/user_guides/debugging.md

 ## Debugging With GDB

-numba-dppy allows SYCL kernels to be debugged with the GDB debugger.
+`numba-dppy` allows SYCL kernels to be debugged with the GDB debugger.
 Setting the debug environment variable `NUMBA_DPPY_DEBUG` (e.g.
 `export NUMBA_DPPY_DEBUG=True`) enables the emission of debug information.
 To disable debugging, unset the variable, *i.e*, `export NUMBA_DPPY_DEBUG= `.

-Not all GDB features supported by Numba on CPUs are yet supported in numba-dppy.
+Not all GDB features supported by Numba on CPUs are yet supported in `numba-dppy`.
 Currently, the following debugging features are available:
 - Source location (filename and line number).
 - Setting break points by the line number.